SteveBronder/ideas/yae.md

 ## My Ideal Matrix Library

 I want to write my perfect matrix/tensor library.
-Eigen is great, but there are a few things that are not possible in there project that I would like to fix with this.
+Eigen is great, but there are a few things that are not possible in their project.
+And by "not possible" I mean that I or others have offered to implement or have implemented these things and they either did not work given Eigen's backend code or the Eigen team did not like them.

 1. The matrices should be usable in a constexpr context.
-Often times we have to do some precomputation before running an algorithm.
+Often times we have to do some precomputation before running an algorithm and it is nice to be able to execute that computation during compilation.

 ```c++
 static constexpr double mat_data[4] = {1.0, 2.0, 3.0, 4.0};